Resolver's top tips for a smooth Black Friday

 6) Jump on delivery issues fast

-If you have a delivery issue with a Black Friday order, complain to the brand as well as the delivery company.
-They have the contract with the delivery firm and more clout to do something about it.
-And watch out that you don't end up with a parcel left in a wheelie bin or outside your front door to get damaged.
+If you have a delivery issue with a Black Friday order, complain to the seller you bought from.
+It has the contract with the delivery firm and more clout to do something about it.
+Watch out that you don't end up with a parcel left in a wheelie bin or outside your front door to get damaged.
 Always state a safe place for a delivery to be left if you are out.